g-tiara-shin/g-tiara-shin.github.io/_posts/2019-10-28-project-managing-using-gantt-chart.md

 Based on the answer I've got, I could make a chart.
 This is all in Korean but you will get the idea.  ![so called Work Breakdown Structure](/assets/images/WBS.png)

 ## 4. What I've learned from it
 Making a chart is not a big deal.
 The real value of making this chart is for communication.
-To clarify and bring all the parties into the same page, I recommend having a session for this.
-It shouldn't have to follow the format or documentation.
+To clarify and bring all the parties on the same page, I recommend having a session for this.
+It shouldn’t have to follow the format or documentation.
 With this, It was much easier to communicate and meet the satisfaction of both parties.

-By having this kind of agreement on schedule, we could finish the project *two weeks ealier* than it orginally expected for <u>one month</u>.
+We could finish the project two weeks earlier than it initially expected for one month.

 >I like the sense of we're all on the same page and trying to get the job done. <cite> Pablo Bryson </cite>